tomas19/kalpana_v2/documentation/readme.md

-Main sources of information used
+imgs: images of the github repository

+logoKMZ: project logo used in the exported KMZ files